 I have been sent some goods that I did not order.
 Do I have to pay for them?

-If someone sends you goods that you didn’t agree to pay for then you don’t have to pay for them, and from 17 June 2014 it is illegal for a business to demand payment for unsolicited goods.
+If a business supplies you with goods that you didn’t agree to pay for then you don’t have to pay for them, and it is illegal for the business to demand payment for those goods.

 - That you do not have to pay for them (unless you deliberately damage or lose them).

 - That if you don’t want to keep the goods you must make them available for collection by the supplier, for a period of ten working days.

 - That if the goods haven’t been collected by the end of the ten working day period, you may keep them and the supplier can’t do anything to get the goods back or make you pay for them.

 While you are waiting for the unwanted goods to be collected, you must not use, sell, lend, damage, throw away or destroy the goods.
 If you do, the trader has the right to demand payment.